 1. To the majority opinion with which I agree, I would like to add the following remarks in order to pinpoint two additional issues.
-I have explained the first question to some extent in my concurring opinion in Scozzari and Giunta several years ago.
-One problem in family-law cases, in pre-trial detention cases and in emergency-assessment cases, as in Saadi v.
+I have explained the first question to some extent in my concurring opinion in Scozzari and Giunta1 several years ago.
+One problem in family law cases, in pre-trial detention cases, and in emergency assessment cases, as in Saadi v.
 Italy here, is that the judicial assessment does not have to do with a past historical event.
 Because I have dealt with this question in Scozzari and Giunta it is not necessary to reiterate the whole problem, except that I might add that the legal paradigm is retrospective.
-Legal process as a conflictresolution context, together with all its evidentiary apparatus, is always retrospective.
+Legal process as a conflict resolution context, together with all its evidentiary apparatus, is always retrospective.
 It is the insurance companies that are used to making "speculative" probabilistic assessments of the likelihood of future events.
 In American legal literature one may find many serious mathematical contributions concerning the descent from abstract probability to the concrete assessment of risk.
 When one is dealing with large numbers, as insurance companies, for example, often do, one may use a fairly simple formula known as "Bayes' theorem".
 However, when one is dealing with rare events, the use of Bayes' formula becomes impossible, given that in rare events there is no statistical reality one could refer to.
-In paragraph 142 of the judgment the majority rightly say that, although the assessment of risk remains to some degree speculative, the Court has always been very cautious in examining the material placed before it in the light of the requisite standard of proof (paragraphs 128-32) before indicating an interim measure under Rule 39 or finding that enforcement of removal from the territory would be contrary to Article 3 of the Convention.
+In paragraph 142 of the judgment the majority rightly says that although the assessment of risk remains to some degree speculative, the Court has always been very cautious in examining the material placed before it in the light of the requisite standard of proof (§§ 128-132) before indicating an interim measure under Rule 39 or finding that enforcement of removal from the territory would be contrary to Article 3 of the Convention.

-Of course, the reference in this context has always been to Chahal v. the United Kingdom (15 November 1996, Reports of Judgments and Decisions 1996-V).
-In § 74, the standard rule was established as follows: "where substantial grounds have been shown for believing that the person in question, if expelled, would face a real risk of being subjected to [torture or to inhuman or degrading treatment or punishment] in the receiving country ..., Article 3 implies the obligation not to expel the person in question to that country."
-This standard has been used by the United Nations Committee against Torture when applying Article 33 of the United Nations Convention against Torture and Other Cruel, Inhuman or Degrading Tratment or Punishment.
+Of course, the reference in this context has always been to Chahal.
+In paragraph 74, the standard rule was established as follows: "where substantial grounds have been shown for believing that the person in question, if expelled, would face a real risk of being subjected to torture or to inhuman or degrading treatment or punishment in the receiving country, Article 3 implies the obligation not to expel the person in question to that country."
+This standard has been used by the U.N.
+Committee against Torture when applying Article 33 of the U.N.
+Convention against Torture.